apache/nuttx/configs/sam4e-ek/README.txt

                      to data overrun problems.
 The current HSMCI driver supports DMA via the DMAC.
 However, the data sheet only discusses PDC-based HSMCI DMA (although there is a DMA channel interface definition for HSMCI).
+So this is effort is dead-in-the-water for now.

   usbnsh: